PacificCommunity/ofp-sam-yft-review/notes/questions.md

 2. What fisheries and regions should be sampled for future close-kin mark-recapture data collection?

+3. What sex-specific data do we have and how are/could they be used?

 ### J. CPUE

 1. Should effort creep be included in the CPUE data and what is the best way to